 A total of 268 panel sets were dispatched targeting 268 functional GeneXpert testing laboratories.
 247 of the sites were within Uganda and 21 were NRL laboratories and research institutions under the Uganda-SRL network.
 At time of analysis (closing date for receipt of feedback from participants), a total of the two hundred forty sites were able to submit results putting the result return rate at 89.6%, three participants (1.2%) could not provide results due to non-functional machines and twenty-five sites (9.3%) never submitted any response as shown below in the table;

 Summary of feedback from participants

-Summing of recession in our pure

-Response rate Non-functional at time of No response
+Response rate Non- functional at time of analysis No response 89.6% (240/268) 1.2%(3/268) 9.3% (25/268)

-analysis

-89.6% (240/268) 1.2%(3/268) 9.3% (25/268)

 BENCHMARKING ACTIVITIES